KyTiXo/BSC-Node-Block-Monitor/README.md

 # BSC Node Block Monitor
 Bash script that compares local geth block number to BSCscan.com's API.
-If the local node is not a full node yet, it will monitor the log file and display the "Age" from live block from the log every few seconds.
+If the local node is not a full node yet, it will monitor the log file + Geth to display data every few seconds.
 This script is useful when trying to monitor or sync a BSC node.
 Script also has some error handling built into it.
 See screenshots below.

 ## You will need to get a free API key from BSCScan.com
 - https://bscscan.com/myapikey